 共有 192 间面朝大海的客房，坐落于名为 Pai Plong 的专属私人海湾之中，距离主要旅游度假区奥南仅数分钟车程。该酒店位于海湾之中，景色壮美，邻近约 500 米的美丽白色沙滩，背靠翠绿的石灰岩悬崖。距离甲米国际机场 (Krabi International Airport) 40 分钟车程，距离普吉岛 150 分钟车程。

 With a choice of dive sites considered as being amongst the world’s most fascinating, the Andaman Sea is a tropical paradise for diving enthusiasts.
 Crystal clear waters, stunning limestone formations dominating the horizon, and splendid corals are the key ingredients to the region’s popularity with divers.
-To the east side of the island lie Shark Point, Anemone Reef, the King Cruiser shipwreck and the Phi Phi Islands, all of which suitable for one-day dive trips.
+To the south of Krabi lie Shark Point, Anemone Reef, the King Cruiser shipwreck and the Phi Phi Islands, all of which suitable for one-day dive trips.
 The paradise islands of Koh Racha Yai and Koh Racha Noi, off the southern tip of Phuket, present thrilling drift dives with great visibility, while the Hin Daeng offshore pinnacle has vertical drop-offs of 60 metres and more.
 Diverse marine life, including whale sharks and leopard sharks, and colourful corals are highlights of the Andaman Sea diving experience.

 Found to the west of Ao Nang and divided into two sections, Railay Bay is a world-renowned spot for rock climbing against a stunning backdrop of crystal-clear waters and mangroves, and there is also a picturesque beach surrounded by intriguing verdant cliffs.
 Railay Bay is accessible by boat from the shores of Ao Nang and Nopparatthara.